Payroll tax deferral? What’s that?

 This also becomes confusing if you make different amounts for each paycheck due to overtime, bonuses, etc.

 Hopefully we’ll gain more information soon and it does not negatively affect anyone’s finances.

 A postponement of the collection of social security taxes and the railroad retirement tax from Sept.
 1 to Dec.
 31, 2020.

-As of now, this deferral is not a forgiveness; the taxes will have to be paid back before May 1st, 2021.
-The presidential memorandum does say, “The Secretary of the Treasury shall explore avenues, including legislation, to eliminate the obligation to pay the taxes deferred pursuant to the implementation of this memorandum.”
+As of now, this deferral is not a forgiveness; the taxes will have to be paid back before December 31st, 2021.
+The presidential memorandum does says, “The Secretary of the Treasury shall explore avenues, including legislation, to eliminate the obligation to pay the taxes deferred pursuant to the implementation of this memorandum.”
 Nevertheless, only Congress can forgive taxes.

 Employees who make less than $4,000 bi-weekly, or the equivalent in respect to their pay period, are eligible for the payroll tax deferral.
 However, the employer does not have to defer payroll tax and first has the choice to opt-in.

 Changing your tax withholding will not negate the 12.4% tax on paychecks Jan. – December 2021.
 It will only result in a larger tax return or less money owed.